hellorich/richcookson.info/README.md

 ## Testing

-This app uses Storybook for component development, publishing to Chromatic on each PR to automate visual and interaction rests.
+This app uses Storybook for component development, publishing to Chromatic on each PR to automate visual and interaction tests.
 This also allows integration of Storybook with Figma for a seamless design / development workflow.

 ## Deployment